Commercial Order Management (COM)

 - COM receives orders from multiple channels via TMF622 and normalises them into a standard Product Order model

-- COM performs validation (catalog rules, credit, fraud, address) before initiating fulfillment
+- COM performs validation (catalog rules, credit, fraud, address) before initiating fulfilment

 - COM decomposes Product Order Items into Service Order Items using catalog-driven mappings

-- COM is the system of record for Product Orders; Product Inventory is the SoR for product instances
+- COM is the system of record for Product Orders; SLM (Product Inventory / TMF637) is the SoR for product instances

 - The BFF pattern enables channel-optimised APIs while maintaining a standard internal COM interface